DeMarco Murray: 2011 season

 At the end of the 2011 season, Murray led all NFL rookie players (with 40 or more carries) in average per carry (5.5 per carry), yards per game (69.0 yards) and rushing yards (897 yards) on 164 carries (second-most among rookie players, Daniel Thomas had 165 carries).
 Murray tied for third among rookie players for rushing touchdowns with two; Carolina Panthers' quarterback and 2011 Rookie of the Year Cam Newton led all rookie players with 14 rushing touchdowns.
 Murray also was 14th in receptions among all rookie players and second among rookie running backs with 26 receptions.
 He finished fourth in receiving yards among rookie running backs with 183.
 Among all NFL running backs, Murray with seven starts in 12 games, tied for the second-highest average per carry for a running back with 80 or more carries trailing only Darren Sproles' 6.9 yards per carry on 63 attempts.
 Murray's 897 rushing yards ranked 22nd among all NFL running backs and ninth in the NFC.
 The Cowboys went 5–0 for the season when Murray received 20+ touches in the game and 2–5 when he did not.
-In the five games where Murray got 20 or more touches, starting quarterback Tony Romo averaged a passer rating of 112.10, 246.6 yards per game, along with 12 combined touchdown passes with 2 interceptions and a 66.99% pass completion rate.
+In the five games where Murray got 20 or more touches, starting quarterback Tony Romo averaged a passer rating of 112.10, 246.6 yards per game, along with 12 combined touchdown passes with two interceptions and a 66.99% pass completion rate.

 2012 season

 Murray started the season off strong with 20 carries for 131 yards in a 24–17 road victory over the New York Giants.
 Over the next three games, he had 41 carries for 106 yards and a touchdown to go along with 14 receptions for 105 yards.
 During a Week 6 31–29 road loss to the Baltimore Ravens, Murray had 14 carries for 93 yards before suffering a sprained foot.
 He missed six games as a result of the injury.
-In Week 13, after returning from his injury, Murray rushed for 83 yards and a touchdown on 23 carries in a 38–33 victory over the Philadelphia Eagles.
+After returning from his injury, Murray rushed for 83 yards and a touchdown on 23 carries during a Week 13 38–33 victory over the Philadelphia Eagles.
 In the next game against the Cincinnati Bengals, he recorded his third touchdown of the year while rushing for 53 yards on 21 attempts in the 20–19 road victory.
 This marked the eighth straight game where the Cowboys have won with Murray rushing the ball 20 or more times as the starting running back.

-Despite missing six games, Murray finished the season with 161 carries for 663 yards and four touchdowns along with 35 receptions for 251 yards.
+Despite missing six games, Murray finished his second professional season with 161 carries for 663 yards and four touchdowns to go along with 35 receptions for 251 yards.